Phone: (603) 557-4856

 Action checked and adjusted

-Neck relief check and adjustment
+Neck relief checked and adjusted

 Electronics checked and cleaned